Pierrick-Dartois/SQISignHD-lib/Verification-sage/README.md

 ## How to run the code?

-Launch sagemath in the terminal (type command `sage`) and type `load("path to 'file' from your current directory")` where `file` is the file containing the code you want to run.
+Start a terminal and use the `cd` command to locate in the `Verification-sage` directory.
+From there, you can access two command line interfaces (CLI):
+- `Tests.py` running generic tests on 4-dimensional 2-isogeny chains derived from Kani's lemma;
+- `Verify_SQISignHD.py` to verify real SQISignHD signatures.

+To use the CLI, type:

+`sage <Tests.py/Verify_SQISignHD.py> <arguments>`

+More details on the `<arguments>` of each CLI are provided in the following.

 ## <a name="Generic"></a> Generic tests

-The script in `Tests.py` computes several instanciations of dimension 4 2-isogeny chains derived from Kani's lemma given as endomorphisms:
+The script in `Tests.py` computes instanciations of 4-dimensional 2-isogeny chains derived from Kani's lemma given as endomorphisms:

 $$F:=\left(\begin{matrix} a_1 & a_2 & \widehat{\sigma} & 0 \\
 -a_2 & a_1 & 0 & \widehat{\sigma} \\